uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

  - Under 5
 date: "2021-03-29"
 description: |-
-  Early years teachers use their knowledge and skills to help younger children enjoy high standards of teaching.
+  As an early years teacher you'll use your knowledge and skills to help younger children enjoy high standards of teaching.
 Your input will have a long and positive impact on their development and wellbeing.
 calls_to_action: